Tests can be reported in a variety of different ways.

 Output absolutely nothing

-Output based on rspec, with heirarchical indentation and unicode red and green checks and X’s.
+Output based on rspec, with hierarchical indentation and unicode red and green checks and X’s.

 XML output popular in .NET land.